 Both motorists and pedestrians can be at fault for pedestrian accidents.
 In Montana, pedestrians have the right-of-way in crosswalks and places where traffic signals are not in place.
 Everyone has a right to safely traverse roads, but that involves giving due consideration to motorists and pedestrians alike.
 Common causes of pedestrian accidents include:

-If either a driver or pedestrian acts outside of the expected right-of-way, a collision may occur.
+If either a driver of a motor vehicle or pedestrian acts outside of the expected right-of-way, a collision may occur.
 Because they may not fully understand traffic laws, children often enter roads at unpredictable times.
 However, drivers are also expected to exercise caution when children are present, especially in areas near schools and parks.

-While drivers should exert caution when driving, pedestrians can also do their part to avoid accidents.
+While drivers should exert caution when driving, pedestrians can also do their part to avoid pedestrian accidents.
 Some safety tips include:

 Paying attention to the surrounding area is essential for both motorists and pedestrians.
 When everyone has an eye on the road, it’s easier to prevent collisions.

 If you are injured in a pedestrian accident, you may be facing extensive damages.
 It can be hard to take appropriate action, especially in such a stressful situation.
 If possible, you should:

-Not all pedestrians can take these steps right away, especially at the scene of the accident.
+Not all pedestrians can take these steps right away, especially at the scene of the pedestrian accident.
 Anyone who knows the injured pedestrian should take these steps for him or her, as having this information will make it easier to pursue a personal injury claim, if necessary.

 Pedestrian accidents can alter someone’s life.
 Some injuries will never fully heal, and victims may need to spend substantial time in the hospital to recover, creating medical bills and lost wages.
 If you or a loved one has been involved in a pedestrian accident, having an attorney on your side can help you receive proper compensation.

-The Great Falls personal injury attorneys at Kovacich Snipes Johnson, P.C. have been protecting Montana residents for over 30 years.
-Our skilled team of Montana pedestrian injury lawyers can help evaluate your case and inform you of your rights.
+The Great Falls personal injury attorneys at the law firm of Kovacich Snipes Johnson, P.C. have been protecting Montana residents for over 30 years.
+Our skilled team of Montana personal injury lawyers can help evaluate your case and inform you of your rights.
 Contact us for a free strategy session today.